 IMI fellow Robin Cohen and Emeritus Professor of Development Studies at the University of Oxford had published a new COMPAS working paper "Will Sunak’s ‘Stop the Boats’ policy have perverse consequences?".

 Study Global Migration at the University of Amsterdam

 17 May 2023

 Why do people migrate?
 Are borders beyond control?
 Are immigrants taking away jobs?
+Will climate change lead to mass migration?
 Has integration ‘failed’?
 Or do we badly need immigrants to boost growth and innovation in ageing societies?
+Will development in poor countries reduce migration?
 And how does migration affect development in origin societies?

 New article: Crafting a ‘liberal monarchy’: regime consolidation and immigration policy reform in Morocco

 In a new article published in the Journal of North African Studies, IMI researcher Katharina Natter analyses Moroccan immigration policymaking and ties to the monarchy's authoritarian consolidation agenda.

 Voluntary Immobility: A Global Analysis of Staying Preferences

 Alix Debray et al, (2022), IMI Working Paper Series, 176

 Mobilization trajectories as a tool to study migration and protest intentions: An illustration from Morocco